 A person does not begin smoking weed and/or drinking alcohol with the goal of putting oneself or others in danger by drunk driving.
 Usually, people participate in drinking or smoking with a desire to relax and have fun.
 However, the risks of drinking booze and smoking marijuana are often downplayed because of increasing social acceptance.
 In other words, the initial perception of enjoyment could soon be masked by astronomical detriment, hinging on illegal action carried out while judgment is impaired: driving under the influence.

 A simple lapse in judgment could lead to driving while intoxicated and causing serious injury or death.
 The truth is that alcohol and/or marijuana use affects a person’s ability to make informed decisions, which could result in driving drunk.
-Vulnerability like this takes place when someone is not aware of the extent he or she is affected by a specific drug, resulting in negative and irreversible decisions.
+Vulnerability like this takes place when someone is not aware of the extent he or she is affected by a specific drug, resulting in negative and irreversible decisions, which rehab for alcoholic can help prevent.